-

 Students entering the University as first-year or transfer students may declare Nutrition as part of the UNH admission process.
 First-year and transfer students who are admitted directly into Nutrition will be assigned an academic faculty advisor who will work with you throughout your course of study.

-We welcome applications from UNH students who wish to transfer to the Nutrition Major from other degree programs.
-Applications are reviewed on a rolling basis.
+We welcome UNH students who wish to declare the Nutrition Major or change their major from other degree programs.
+Applications are reviewed on a rolling basis; see below for entry requirements.

-All students wishing to transfer into the Nutrition Program must have:
+Current UNH students wishing to change their major and join the Nutrition Program must have:

 - Earned a minimum of 12 UNH credits